 Career and Graduate School Fairs

-Employers: please use Employer Resources to register for our Career Fairs.
+Employers: please use Employer Resources for more information.

-To help you make contact with employers who hire liberal arts graduates, the Career Center plans several career fairs during the year and works cooperatively with other colleges to sponsor others.
+To help our students make contact with employers who hire liberal arts graduates, Career Development works cooperatively with other colleges to sponsor Career Fairs.

 In addition, other organizations such as Idealist for nonprofits sponsor career fairs and professional associations offer virtual career fairs.
 Watch for publicity about those specialized fairs during the year.